Thomas Lynch (admiral)

 Thomas Charles Lynch (born April 7, 1942) is a retired Rear Admiral in the United States Navy.

-He was Superintendent of the United States Naval Academy in Annapolis, Maryland from June 15, 1991 to August 1, 1994.
+He was Superintendent of the United States Naval Academy in Annapolis, Maryland from June 15, 1991 to August 1, 1994, when he was reassigned following a cheating scandal.

 Early life

 Born in Lima, Ohio, the son of Rodney and Marie Lynch, he is a 1964 graduate of the United States Naval Academy.

-He played football there, lettering three times and captaining the 1963 team.
-He also was involved in boxing.
+He was a three time football letter winner and captained the 1963 Navy team.
+He also boxed as a midshipman.

 Career

-Lynch also held the command of the Eisenhower Battle Group during the course of Operation Desert Shield, and chief of Navy Legislative Affairs.
+Lynch also held the command of the Eisenhower Battle Group during the course of Operation Desert Shield, and later served as the Navy’s chief of legislative affairs.

 He retired in 1995, in the position of Director of the Navy Staff at the Pentagon in Washington, D.C.

-He is currently affiliated with Newday Veteran Mortgage Services (Newday USA).

-Board memberships

-In 2012, Lynch was named to the board of directors of Premier Holdings Corporation, an energy services holding company.
-As the chairman of the board at mortgage bank NewDay USA, he also appears as its spokesman for VA home loans on television.
+Lynch has remained active in the private sector through his work with NewDay USA, a mortgage lending company that focuses on services for military veterans.
+He has served as chairman of the board and has appeared as a spokesperson for the company in outreach and informational campaigns related to VA home loans.
+In addition to those roles, he is co-chairman of the NewDay USA Foundation, which supports educational and scholarship programs for children of servicemembers and veterans.

 Personal life

 Lynch was married to Kathleen Quinn and has three children.
 His wife died on May 18, 2010.

+He married to Sandy Brock in 2023.

 His younger brother, Jim, played in the National Football League.